apache/cordova-docs/www/docs/en/edge/guide/platforms/win8/win10-support.md

 - Pictures Library (`picturesLibrary`)
 - Videos Library (`videosLibrary`)
 - Removable [Storage](../../../cordova/storage/storage.html) (`removableStorage`)
-- Internet client/server (`internetClientClientServer`) - note that `internetClient` is still permitted
+- Internet client/server (`internetClientServer`) - note that `internetClient` is still permitted
 - Private network client/server (`privateNetworkClientServer`)

 Each of the library restrictions may be worked around by requesting that the user interact with the file system via a [File Picker](https://msdn.microsoft.com/en-us/library/windows/apps/windows.storage.pickers.fileopenpicker.aspx).
 This prevents malicious injected code from arbitrarily accessing the file system.

 The network-related restrictions must be worked around by either using an API that doesn't use capability checks or by brokering communication via standard internet communication channels, such as `XMLHttpRequest` or Web Sockets.

 The Enterprise Authentication and Shared User Certificates capabilities are specifically targeted at Enterprise scenarios.
 These capabilities are supported for private/enterprise-enabled App Stores, so if you are building apps which are going to be deployed to an internal deployment mechanism, you can still support these.
 However, they are not supported for Remote Mode apps in the public Windows Store.
 When you build targeting Windows 10, if one of these capabilities is detected in your app manifest, a warning will be displayed.